Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 Scientists have observed at least 18 different behaviors that bonnetheads display toward other individuals in a number of ways.
 Some of these are: males adopt a threat posture known as a “hunch” toward others in the group, and will physically bump and bite females or smaller males; patrolling; head-shaking; and jaw-snapping.
 It is believed that the purpose of these displays is to establish and/or maintain dominance.

 Preferring a water temperature of at least 15o C (70o F), bonnethead sharks migrate in large schools to warmer latitudes in the winter and to cooler waters in the summer.
 Rarely alone, there are usually 5-15 sharks in a school of either males or females.
-The schools sometimes number 100, and occasional 1,000.
+The schools sometimes number 100 and occasionally 1,000.

 The unique head shape of the bonnethead shark, like that of other hammerhead sharks, may give them added lift, enabling them to make sharper turns than other sharks.
 The wider head also provides space for more ampullae of Lorenzini to help detect prey, and also possibly function as a navigation aid.